Compared: Deer Rifles in the Field

 For deer hunting the now discontinued Browning version of the 1885 Low Wall was available in calibers .243 Winchester and .260 Remington.
 The example we used is a .243.
 The 1885 Low Wall is now available only under the Winchester brand, although the two versions are much alike and are based on the same action.
 Winchester seems to be using the Low Wall as a limited production offering, manufacturing a few rifles in a different caliber each year.
 Check with your local Winchester dealer to see what is available.

 There are few negatives to mention about the Low Wall.
 Obviously, it is limited to a single shot before reloading is necessary.
 The Browning version of the Low Wall lacks an ejector, although one has been added to the Winchester version that we tested in .17 HMR.
-The 24" barrel made it slightly more cumbersome to deploy rapidly from a vehicle than the Ruger 1A and the Winchester and Marlin lever actions, but its flat receiver, modest 39.5" overall length, and safe single shot action made it superior to all of the bolt actions as the "ready" rifle in vehicle.
+The 24" barrel made it slightly more cumbersome to deploy rapidly from a vehicle than the Ruger 1A and the Winchester and Marlin lever actions, but its flat receiver, modest 39.5" overall length and safe single shot action made it superior to all of the bolt actions as the "ready" rifle in vehicle.

 The same features make the Low Wall a very nice rifle to carry when still hunting.
 It can be carried slung over either shoulder, barrel up or down.
 Its modest weight of about 7.25 pounds with a scope makes it easy to carry long distances.
 The Low Wall is about 1" longer, but a pound lighter, than the Ruger No. 1A.
-And, its long 24" barrel gives it enough forward weight to make it a better than average rifle from shooting sticks or an impromptu rest in the field.
+Its long 24" barrel gives it enough forward weight to make it a better than average rifle from shooting sticks or an impromptu rest in the field.
 John Browning's 1885 Low Wall, although the oldest design included in this article, is still a very effective deer rifle and a testimony to the great gun designer's brilliance.
 Final score: B+ (Very Good).

-Browning A-Bolt II Hunter and Medallion, .243 Win.
+Browning A-Bolt II Hunter and Medallion

 This pair of bolt action rifles are essentially identical except for cosmetic differences.
 The Hunter is a functional yet good looking rifle with a low-luster blued metal finish and handsome walnut stock.
 The Medallion is the deluxe grade version of the same basic rifle, featuring an engraved receiver, a high-luster blue job and a select walnut stock with contrasting forend tip and pistol grip cap.
 The overall quality and workmanship of both models are very good.
 Since the two rifles are functionally identical, they will be dealt with together.